GeorgeJiss/Osdag-Fellowship/README.md

 This repository contains Python modules for designing bolted lap joints and performing unit tests to validate the design.

+## Objective

+The primary goal of this repository is to develop a comprehensive and precise unit test for the bolted lap joint design module, as part of the Osdag Fellowship screening task.
+The test is designed to be both concise and robust, ensuring thorough validation of all specified prompts.

 ## Project Structure

 ```